Light Logo

 Who should use this formula?

-• Anyone who consistently tracks body fat %
+• Anyone who consistently tracks their body fat %

 • Strength athletes